 - Interval Fund Liquidity and Selling Shares: Interval funds are not liquid, meaning they are not easily converted into cash.
 Just as the fund will offer to repurchase a percentage of the fund at intervals, the investor is limited to selling shares at intervals.

 - Interval Fund Holdings: One of the most unique qualities of interval funds is that they tend to invest in a diverse range of assets, which may not be held in other types of funds.
-For example, interval funds can invest in illiquid assets, such as farmland and forestry land, and other alternative investment types or securities, such as business loans and private equity funds.
+For example, interval funds can invest in illiquid assets, such as farmland and forestry land, or other alternative investment types or securities, such as business loans and private equity funds.

 Here are the main pros of interval funds: